Ammetre/mablog/content/helloworld.md

 Then ensued the inevitables.
 Interviews, more interviews, and more interviews, and angry reporters not getting bites.
 And for the love of God, why would you ask a student what does he think about other students from his education board not getting a place in the list?
 Who the heck would I answer that?
 Do you know how much diplomacy I have to maintain? other reporters were chill though, and it was fun to talk to them.
 The most frequently asked question was brought up as well thoughy, "How many hours do you study per day?"
 And boy did I tell the truth!
 I don't care if people think that I'm lying by telling a smaller number; in fact, I took the upper bound!

 It was tiring, and I am NOT going to go to the details of stuff.
 I can't even count how many calls I had to pick up, how many interviews I gave, and how many questions I had to cheat my way through. (ngl the last one was very very annoying)

+Evening...

+Finally I got home from everything, and all the relatives were told to call the next day.
+Y'know, They are happy anyway, and they will be happy the day after.
+But today, the reporters flooded me.
+And this was the time when the 1st wave peaked, so we were all a bit scared.
+The education minister called me when I was returning, and he would visit us in near future (then future- now past).
+So right as we come out of the cab, what do we see?
+A reporter waiting for a bite.
+This guy, was standing there, waiting for me, for HOURS!
+Stunned by his determination, I gave him his well-coveted bite, and he left.
+But that was not the end of the day though, as political parties saw their chance, and came one-by-one, banging at my door.
+Two parties came that day, and one party told that they'll come after some time, as the understood what we were going through.
+Well appreciated, Sire!

+And obviously the rush of reporters didn't stop as well.
+I had to give a bite at my home to another reporter.
+But then came my school headmaster.
+He came with a person from the state govrnment, and with him was some sweets, flowers, and a letter of appreciation from the Chief Minister.
+He didn't come in the housr, but we understood, as we all were in the middle of a raging pandemic.
+A whole study table full of souvenirs were there at the end of the day, and the cleanup took more than an hour.
+I was so tired that I passed out immediately after I laid down.
+That, truly, was a day and a half.

+T+1D

+Nothing much happened after that, some interviews, and the visit from political parties and a visit from the minister.
+Some other societies came, and a death threat came along, ruining my mood for a day.